adpthegreat/A-Lot-Of-Crust/channels/README.md

 - Boolean semaphore, boolean flag that can be atomically updated - if someone else is in the critical section that is if has the lock and is setting the flag, then you have to spin and comtinuously check if you can access it .

-- Also for the mutex the OS can make the thread sleep and wake it up when teh mutex is available, which is more efficent but has more latency
+- Also for the mutex the OS can make the thread sleep and wake it up when the mutex is available, which is more efficent but has more latency

 ## Why Arc ?